ryuheechul/dotfiles/bootstrap/foundation/nixos/README.md

 ## Explain

-- assumed that there is just one user
-- `/etc/nixos/configuration.nix` is basically ignored (except to extract some information like timezone)
+- assumed `/etc/nixos/configuration.nix` is good default to start with
-- `./hardware-configuration.nix` is a symlink to
+- real meat is at `../../../nix/nixos/`
-  `/etc/nixos/hardware-configuration.nix`
-- `./gen-files.sh` will generate `./hm.nix` and `./configuration.nix`
+- `./gen-files.sh` will generate `./hm.nix` and `./configuration.nix` to glue
-- `./gen-local-pkgs.sh` will generate `./local-pkgs.nix`
-- `./base-configuration.nix` is what `./configuration.nix` is based on
+  everything together
-- `./hm.nix` links to `../../../nix/home`
+- `./hm.nix` basically links to `../../../nix/home`
-- `./switch.sh` will run `./gen-files.sh` and nixos-rebuild with them
+- `./switch.sh` will run `./gen-files.sh` and run `nixos-rebuild` with the generated files

 ## Resources